Couchbase-Ecosystem/cbl-ionic-docs/docs/migration.md

 In the past, Ionic offered a plugin for Couchbase Lite, known as @ionic-enterprise/couchbase-lite.
 However, this plugin has since been deprecated by Ionic.
 The Couchbase Developer Experience and Ecosystem team took the original plugin as a foundation and transformed it into the cbl-ionic package.
 This migration documentation aims to address common challenges you may encounter when transitioning from the Ionic version of the plugin to the new open-source `cbl-ionic` plugin.

 From an architectural standpoint, the `cbl-ionic` plugin bears a strong resemblance to the original plugin.
 The key difference is that the `cbl-ionic` package is open-source and maintained by the Couchbase Developer Experience and Ecosystem team.
 The iOS implementation, originally written in Objective-C, has been rewritten in Swift.
 Similarly, the original Android implementation, which was written in Java, has been replaced with Kotlin.
-The primary objective of the `cbl-ionic` plugin is to facilitate access to the latest versions of Couchbase Lite 3.x, while also supporting some of the major new features that the 3.x release offers:
+The primary objective of the `cbl-ionic` plugin is to facilitate access to the latest versions of Couchbase Lite 3.2 >= , while also supporting some of the major new features that the >= 3.2 release offers:

 - Scopes and Collections
 - SQL++ Queries
 - Database Maintenance
--
+- Blob Retrieval

 :::note
-By updating your app to use this plugin, your database will be instantly upgraded to a 3.x database, enabling support for Scopes and Collections.
+By updating your app to use this plugin, your database will be instantly upgraded to a 3.2 >= database, enabling support for Scopes and Collections.
 This behavior mirrors that of the native SDKs for each platform.
 :::

 ## Database Compact / Database Maintenance